pi-top/Further-Link/docs/README.md

     not absolute, it is assumed to be relative to the further link working directory described above.

-    A 'novnc' boolean option can also be passed in the start data to create a virtual display for the process, attach a vnc server to it and serve it via the novnc websocket proxy, for viewing from a browser.
-When a window is detected on the virtual display, a 'novnc' response will be sent to inform the browser of the activity and how to view it.
+    A 'novncOptions' object can also be passed in the start data to configure a virtual display for the process, attach a vnc server to it and serve it via the novnc websocket proxy, for viewing from a browser.
+When a window is detected on the virtual display, a 'novnc' response will be sent to inform the browser of the activity and provide a url to view it. 'novncOptions' can include a boolean property 'enabled' and 'width' and 'height' integers for the display dimensions.

     e.g.
     `data: {code:"print('hi')"}`
     `data: {code:"print('hi')", path: "myproject"}`
-    `data: {path: "myproject/run.py", novnc: true}`
+    `data: {path: "myproject/run.py", novncOptions: {enabled: true}}`
     `data: {path: "/home/pi/run.py"}`

 - `started` response is sent after a successful process `start`, has no data.